 Why did you leave?

 The day and night before my departure were tumultuous; for reasons which I will not reveal out of confidentiality and to protect her anonymity, the patient was suffering from acute anger, frustration and suicidal distress.
-Over the space of 12 hours, during a 20-hour period where I attended to her, she sexually assaulted me three times, including touching my penis with her foot in the bathroom after I had showered.
-Gaining access to my body, she demanded that I love her, sleep with her, etc. After managing to find a few hours alone in the room she provided, I left the following morning.
+Over the space of 12 hours, during a 20-hour period where I attended to her, she engaged in inappropriate sexual advances three times, including touching my penis with her foot in the bathroom after I had showered.
+Gaining access to my body, she wanted me to I love her, sleep with her, etc. After managing to find a few hours alone in the room she provided, I left the following morning.

 What happened next?

 As I was leaving for London, to go home, I realised I had no cash, and I wondered if she’d ever pay me beyond the $1.24 an hour.
 Her family furnished her with a large trust-fund, and payment, despite the prosecution’s attempt to portray one of her accounts as in the negative, was never an issue.
 I was angry.
 I was distraught and angry with myself, for I suspected I had misdiagnosed the patient, the situation and my ability to respond.
 I took her credit card, which she had left out for me to use, and exited the house.
 Clearly knowing things had gone too far, I found an email from her stating, “I’m sorry about last night, I can be a bit violent sometimes.
 Please take this Tesco card pin 6605 and spend a little for yourself.”